EnlightenMedia/number-cells-simulation/README.md

 - **Cell Energy** (1-100): Initial energy level for cells
 - **Cells Die if Starved**: Toggle whether cells lose energy and die when not eating
 - **Allow Random Movement**: When enabled, cells can move to random adjacent spaces (empty or with non-consumable food) when they can't eat, swapping positions with food if present
+- **Cannibal Mode**: When enabled, removes all food and allows cells to consume each other, creating new cells instead of leaving food behind
 - **Delay** (10+ ms): Time between simulation ticks when running continuously

 ### Steps to Run